Shark IZ682H Vertex Pro Review

 Honestly, these are underwhelming results compared to other cordless stick vacuums in the same price range.

-However, this product doesn’t rely on airflow as other brands, thanks to the Duo Clean nozzle.
+However, this product doesn’t rely on airflow like other brands, thanks to the Duo Clean nozzle.

 The tweaks Shark implemented improved its cleaning performance.